School officials: Job cuts key to containing Harwood’s FY26 budget

 Consolidation/reconfiguration in the spotlight

-The answer to one question opened up a whole discussion about the overall structure of the district and future costs well beyond the 2025-26 budget.
-Attendees at one table asked what happened to interest from several years ago in closing the Fayston school and consolidating its enrollment among other schools.
+The answer to one question steered the discussion to the overall structure of the district and future costs well beyond the 2025-26 budget.
+Attendees at one table asked what happened to interest from several years ago in closing Fayston Elementary School and consolidating its enrollment among other schools.
+Leichliter said Fayston’s enrollment has grown recently, so a consolidation discussion does not presume that Fayston would close.

-That topic now is the focus of a new study the school board recently approved and a new committee the board has decided to create.
+Consolidation is now the focus of a new study that the school board has commissioned and a new committee that the board has created.

 “We are looking at consolidation – period,” said board Chair Ashley Woods.
 But we can’t do it without the feasibility study.”

 At its Nov.
-6 meeting, the board unanimously approved spending $48,500 to have the Burlington architectural firm TruexCullins begin the background work for a master plan for the district’s facilities for the next 30 years.
+6 meeting, the board unanimously approved spending $48,500 to have the Burlington architectural firm TruexCullins begin a master plan for the district’s facilities for the next 30 years.
 The firm presented a four-phase proposal and the work commissioned so far covers the first two phases.

 The architects will look at the needs of each school, what their strengths are, etc., Woods said, with the direction to report back to the school board in January.
 “The plan is to have a plan next year and the year after,” she said.